loop

 and use it to type mem

-which checks if a key is defined in the Map
+which checks if a key is

 and get

-which actually returns the value associated with a given key.
+returns the value associated with a given key.

 -- | Check if key is defined